joshlevinson/Sample-WP2Markdown/Resources/broadcast-security.md

 ### Export of Response Data

- The Response Data is saved as CSV files to the customerâ&#128;&#153;s Export folder on the File Exchange and is only accessible through the customer's user account.
+ The Response Data is saved as CSV files to the customer’s Export folder on the File Exchange and is only accessible through the customer's user account.
 As with the Data Import, the exported data can optionally be encrypted using PGP.

 ### Data Retention Period

- The data stored on the File Exchange is automatically deleted by Broadcastâ&#128;&#153;s Maintenance Process after a pre-defined retention time (configurable per customer account, done during setup).
+ The data stored on the File Exchange is automatically deleted by Broadcast’s Maintenance Process after a pre-defined retention time (configurable per customer account, done during setup).
 The maintenance process takes place every five minutes, where a check is run to identify data needing deletion.
 By default the data retention periods are

 - 2 days for the *Incoming* folder
 - 1 day for the *Finished* folder